 At Mer Bleue, in south-eastern Ottawa, you can cross-country ski on these trails:

-- Trails 50, 51 and 52 — 12.8 kilometres of ski trails that wind their way through a forest on a sandy ridge.
+- Trails 50 and 51: 12.8 kilometres of groomed ski trails that wind their way through a forest on a sandy ridge

-- Dewberry Trail — This 1-kilometre ski loop is located on the Dolman Ridge.
+- Dewberry Trail: This one-kilometre ski loop is located on the Dolman Ridge.

-At Green’s Creek, to the east of Ottawa, you can ski on trails 61, 62 and 63, which offer 4.1 kilometres of groomed ski trails.
-These trails wind through Green’s Creek Valley, cutting through clay and post-glacial deposits from the ancient Champlain Sea.
+At Green’s Creek, to the east of Ottawa, you can ski on trails 61 and 63, which offer 4.1 kilometres of groomed ski trails.
+These trails wind through Green’s Creek Valley, cutting through land with clay and postglacial deposits from the ancient Champlain Sea.
 Natural lookouts offer striking views of the valley.

 - Greenbelt All Seasons Trail Map (10.209 MB)